 Joe Todd is a landscape architect with over 15 years' experience, working on a wide variety of public and private sector projects.
 He enjoys seeing projects through to construction and watching them become part of everyday life.
 He has led a number of successful projects, including the continued regeneration of Thamesmead for Peabody and Greenwich Millennium Village. www. turkingtonmartin.com

+Glyn Tully

+Urban designer and landscape architect

-Glyn Tully Urban designer Director, Levitt Bernstein
+Associate Director, Levitt Bernstein